 - Work with your healthcare provider to manage problems like diabetes, heart disease, high blood pressure, and high cholesterol.

 If you have stomach pain after eating, tell your healthcare provider.
 If you have severe abdominal pain, along with other symptoms of mesenteric ischemia, get medical care right away.
 If you have had mesenteric ischemia in the past, your healthcare provider may suggest you take anticoagulation or antiplatelet medicines to prevent future attacks.

 When should I call my healthcare provider?

-If you have pain after eating, diarrhea, nausea, or vomiting, or rectal bleeding, contact your healthcare provider.
-Severe abdominal pain may be an emergency and you should get treatment right away.
+If you have pain after eating, diarrhea, nausea, vomiting, or rectal bleeding, contact your healthcare provider.
+Severe abdominal pain may be an emergency, and you should get treatment right away.